wllmtrng/Resume/README.md

         and new ISR platforms for AFSOC.
-        - Within one year, software team fielded 3 major system releases under 6 month release cycles, as opposed to previous team working on traditional 1-2 year release cycle
+        - Within one year, software team fielded 3 major system releases under 6 month release cycles, as opposed to previous team working on traditional 1-2 year release cycle, with one release being a finalist in Aviation Week Program of Excellence Awards, 2015.
         - Spearheaded effort to refactor a flawed design with touch system responsible for multiplexing mission critical video sources on ground control system by using MVC and OO principles.
         **[Linux, POSIX sockets, sigslot, X11/motif, C/C++]**
-        - Main system release was named as a finalist in Aviation Week Program of Excellence Awards, 2015.
     - MQ-9 Brimstone Demonstration, Oct 2013 - Dec 2014
         -  Lead a software team to demonstrate potential capabilities of integrating MBDA's missile platform onto MQ-9 platform in a short